madhurdevkota/Shared-layers-Multiple-inputs-and-Multiple-Outputs-Merged-layers-using-Keras/README.md

 # A Deep Dive into Category Embeddings, Shared Architectures, and Multi-Output Models for Robust Data Science Solutions

-### Detailed Breakdown of Methods and Approaches in the Project

 This project explores the use of neural network architectures in processing and predicting outcomes based on sports game data and Airbnb listing data.
 Two main themes are evident: embedding categorical variables and leveraging shared layers for model efficiency.
 The project integrates TensorFlow and Keras for building and evaluating models.

 #### **Part 1: Two-Input Networks with Categorical Embeddings**